johnalison/obsidian-notes/Journal/30 August 2024 Friday.md

 	..
 See the same issue
 - Now running without max_chunks = 5...
 Seems to fix the problem!
 - Running all years without max_chunks
-- Explains why I wasnt seeing all the expected 93 subjobs
+- Explains why I wasn't seeing all the expected 93 subjobs !
+- All good now!
+- Cleaning up!

 [[ProgressReport 30 August 2024]]